Cyber Safety 101 Chapter 1– Why should you care?

 The numbers are frustrating and rather shocking.
 All we need to do is to read CSA’s Singapore Cyber Landscape to have an idea of the rise in cyber attacks, cyber crimes and online scams in Singapore.

 In 2020, reports of cybercrimes rose to 16,117, accounting for 43% of overall crime in Singapore.

 This is a 70.9% increase from the year before.
 Online cheating reports came up to a whopping number of 12,251 compared to 7,580 the year before.

 The numbers reflect only what is reported.
 Think about it – if you were scammed of a small amount like me, you wouldn’t report it.
 Many of these reported cases were probably significant and affected people’s lives.
 They probably lost their savings, their retirement funds, or even maxed out credit cards.

 While you might think that you might not ever fall for such cybercrimes, it is important to understand the change in the cybersecurity climate and how it could affect you in the future.
 It could happen to you when you least expect it.

 Cybersecurity threats are on the rise, especially since the Covid-19 pandemic.
-As we are forced into our homes with various types of lockdowns worldwide, cybercriminals have grown increasingly sophisticated and daring in their approach.
+Cybercriminals have grown increasingly sophisticated and daring in their approach as we are forced into our homes with various types of lockdowns worldwide.

 Through this Cyber Safety 101 series, Centre for Cybersecurity simplifies this complex world of cybersecurity and cyber threats to make it relevant for you here in Singapore.
 So why should you care?
 The goal here is simple, to empower you to protect yourself and the loved ones around you, to protect your money, your data and your treasured digital assets.